-Learn how to successfully paint over PVC surfaces and prevent any peeling, cracking or flaking – our 3-step guide below walks you through on how to paint plastic window frames and other PVC surfaces with suitable preparation, priming and finishing with Zinsser products, featuring decorative topcoats that are available in more than 350 colours.
+Learn how to successfully paint over PVC surfaces and prevent any peeling, cracking or flaking – our 3-step guide below shows how you can paint PVC doors and window frames and other PVC surfaces with suitable preparation, priming and finishing with Zinsser products, featuring decorative topcoats that are available in more than 4000+ colours.

 Click on a link below to jump to the section: